 Note: Always be careful when meeting someone you don’t know.
 I never anyone into my apartment and would usually meet him or her in a well-trafficked parking lot.

 Where Should I Travel To?

 The next thing you need to do is decide, where do you want to travel?
 For most Americans and Australians a good jumping off point is Europe, especially for solo travelers, but also more expensive.
 Southeast Asia is a place that backpackers flock to because of the cheap cost of living and beautiful beaches.
 South America is another cheap location, but lower on the “safe scale.”

 I use the term “safe scale” to gauge how safe I feel in a city or town.
 I consider a place very safe, if I can walk around by myself at night and the public transportation is reliable and easy to use.
-Here are the some of the safest cities I’ve been to:

 My favorite travel plan is to not have a travel plan at all.
 When you are backpacking you may instantly click with a city or culture and want to stay longer.
 Maybe your destination is not all that it is cracked up to be.
 When you do not have a plan, you also have the freedom to come and go as you like.

 As you travel, you’ll meet other really cool people that you may want to meet up with or tag along on their next adventure.
 Keep an open mind and see where the wind blows you.
 I like to buy a cheap flight to somewhere and then see what happens!

 Your Next Steps to Jet Set